Find a Law Firm

 Is the case that all CQS (Conveyancing Quality Scheme) solicitors on the Scottish Building Society conveyancing panel?

-I am selling my flat.
+I am due to exchange contracts on my house.
 I had a double glazing fitted in month 2010 but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's lender, Scottish Building Society are being problematic.
-The solicitor who is on the Scottish Building Society conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Scottish Building Society are insisting on a building regulation certificate.
+My purchaser’s lender, Scottish Building Society are being a right pain.
+The solicitor who is on the Scottish Building Society conveyancing panel is saying indemnity insurance will be fine but Scottish Building Society are requiring a building regulation certificate.
 Why do Scottish Building Society have a conveyancing panel of they don’t accept advice from them?

 It is probably the case that Scottish Building Society have referred the matter to their valuer.
 The reason why Scottish Building Society may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing correctly and safely installed.
 It merely protects against enforcement action which is very unlikely anyway.